dfinity/interface-spec/spec/index.md

 :::

 Composite query methods can call query methods and composite query methods up to a maximum depth `MAX_CALL_DEPTH_COMPOSITE_QUERY` of the call graph.
-The total amount of cycles consumed by executing a (composite) query method and all (transitive) calls it makes must be at most `MAX_CYCLES_PER_COMPOSITE_QUERY`.
+The total amount of cycles consumed by executing a (composite) query method and all (transitive) calls it makes must be at most `MAX_CYCLES_PER_QUERY`.
 This limit applies in addition to the limit `MAX_CYCLES_PER_MESSAGE` for executing a single (composite) query method and `MAX_CYCLES_PER_RESPONSE` for executing a single callback of a (composite) query method.

 We define an auxiliary method that handles calls from composite query methods by performing a call graph traversal.
 It can also be (trivially) invoked for query methods that do not make further calls.